 LOIs will be evaluated by members of NHF’s Research Review Committee based on the candidate’s eligibility and relevance of the proposed research to the field of bleeding disorders.
 The committee will then collectively decide which candidates will be invited to submit a full application.
-The selected candidates will have until August 16, 2020 at 11:59 pm EST to submit their full CDA application to NHF.
+The selected candidates will have until noted deadlines above to submit their full CDA application to NHF.
 Applications that do not arrive by the deadline will not be accepted.

 CDA applications are subjected to a rigorous peer review process.
 Proposals are to be reviewed on scientific merit and scored in the areas of project significance, scientific approach, innovation, investigator qualifications and research environment.